 A practice device was invented with wooden horses suspended on arms that were rotated by hand or by horses, with the soldiers mounted on the horses.
-This looked like fun to the casual observer, and it was from these small beginnings, the entertainment of sitting on a carved animal while riding round the central point really took off.
+This looked like fun to the casual observer, and it was from these small beginnings that the entertainment of sitting on a carved animal while riding round the central point really took off.

 Artists have frequently depicted this device and they way in which it has become an integral part of our entertainment landscape.

 Lovis Corinth, a German artist, has taken an impressionist viewpoint of the scene.
 The action is cropped so that we can see the children looking back into the crowd from their positions on the carousel.
-The spectators look on the ‘romance’ side of the horses; the painted side, individualising the steeds, allowing the children to imagine what it would be like to ride away on their very own horse.
+The spectators look on the “romance” side of the horses; the painted side, individualizing the steeds, allowing the children to imagine what it would be like to ride away on their very own horse.

 The French love a good time and nowhere could people enjoy themselves more than in the squares of Paris.
-Here Devambez takes a bird’s eye view of the scene in La Place Pigalle, a popular entertainment spot then as now.
+Here, Devambez takes a bird’s eye view of a scene in La Place Pigalle, a popular entertainment spot then as now.
 The cool beauty of Sacre Coeur watches over the masses of people in their brightly coloured clothes, as they move across the square, taking in all the fun of the fair.
 A place to see and be seen.

-The Georgian expressionist, Shalva Kikodze was also taken with the way the Parisians treated the fun fair as a place to meet and be entertained after he moved to Paris in 1920.
+The Georgian expressionist, Shalva Kikodze, was also taken with the way the Parisians treated the fun fair as a place to meet and be entertained after he moved to Paris in 1920.
 This scene takes us deep into the crowds and we see the patrons of the cafes on the outside; the waiter in his white apron attends to his tables.
 The multiple carousels dominate the background with their colourful designs, contrasting with the dark clothing of the Parisians below.

 The first thing to strike you in Gertler’s canvas is the uniforms.
 You can imagine a Sunday afternoon on the local green; soldiers and sailors are out with their sweethearts for a carefree stroll before they depart to fight for their King and Country.
 To allow the closeness that society would not allow, the couples would ride side by side.
 But then you see their expressions.
-These are not faces that exude happiness and joy – the feelings that this ride would usually instil.
+These are not faces that exude happiness and joy – the feelings that this ride would usually instill.
 These faces are fixed in a scream; the ride is in perpetual motion: there is no escape from what is to come.
 The use of primary colours gives a childish perspective to this scene which adds to the horror.

 “I have just seen your terrible and dreadful picture Merry-go-round.
 This is the first picture you have painted: it is the best modern picture I have seen: I think it is great and true.
 But it is horrible and terrifying.
 If they tell you it is obscene, they will say truly.
 You have made a real and ultimate revelation.
 I think this picture is your arrival.”

-Cyril E Power (1872-1951) – The Merry Go Round (1930)
+Cyril E Power, The Merry Go Round, 1930